nutanix-cloud-native/ndb-operator/README.md

 ---

-## Using the Operator
+## Usage
-###  Creating secrets to be used by the NDBServer and Database resources:
+###  Create secrets to be used by the NDBServer and Database resources using the manifest:

 ```yaml
 apiVersion: v1